neongreen/agent/README.md

 ## Configuration

-The agent can be configured using a `.agent.toml` file in the project root directory.
+The agent can be configured using a `.ok.toml` file in the project root directory.
 This file allows you to set default behaviors and provide additional instructions for the agent's planning phase.

-Sample `.agent.toml`:
+Sample `.ok.toml`:

 ```toml
 # Specifies the default base branch, commit, or git specifier to use when creating task branches.